iam-py-test/my_filters_001/README.md

 # Warning!
 my_filters_001 is in maintenance mode due to an conflict.
-Until  it is resolved, you may experence issues with my lists.
+Until  it is resolved, you may experence issues with my lists and with this repo. <br>
 Thank you for your understanding.
-I am working on getting this up and running as soon as possible.<br><br><br>
+I am working on getting this up and running as soon as possible.
+For more information, see [#67](https://github.com/iam-py-test/my_filters_001/issues/67).<br><br><br>

 # My filters